ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

-## Verifying Whether MPIO is Configured Correctly in `*NIX` OSes
+## Verifying MPIO configuration

 1. To check whether multipath is picking up the devices, list the devices.
-If it's configured correct, only two NETAPP devices show up.
+If it is configured correctly, only two NETAPP devices show up.

   ```
   multipath -l